Rosaly–Batiz House: Physical appearance and description

 The Batiz Residence is located on the southeast corner of Villa Street at Mendez Vigo Street.
 It occupies a plot of land 1145 meters square, bordered by Villa Street on the north and Luna Street on the south.

 This structure of stuccoed brick and rubble consists of two stories set on a podium approximately four feet above street level.
 The property follows a U-shaped plan, creating a rectangular courtyard enclosed at the rear by a garden wall.
 The roof is flat, of wood and brick construction.

 The main facade is divided into five bays in an A-B-A rhythm established by a single-bay central section and flanking two-bay sections.
 Rustic quoins turn the east and west corners of the facade.
 An italianate cornice spans the roof-line between the rusticated quoins.

 At the first level, a recessed loggia is created by an arcade of segmental arches supported by diminished Doric columns on pedestals.
 Balusters enclose the arcade.
 The central bay is separated from the rest by a one-storey pair of rusticated pilasters.
 This bay breaks the podium for access to the main entrance and incorporates a round arch beginning at a point lower than the other arches.
 Inside the loggia the central doorway is flanked by rusticated segmental arches with full-height, double-shutter jalousies.

 A continuous string course separates the first floor from the second.
 At the upper level there are five rusticated openings similar to those of the first storey.
 The three inner bays open to a continuous balcony with wrought iron railing in intricate decorative patterns.
 Iron trellises support a decorative balcony roof.

 The west facade is divided by rusticated pilasters into three sections of two, three, and one bay respectively, from north to south.
 South of the sixth bay extends a one-storey section which serves as a port-cochere.
 The fenestration at the west facade is similar to that at the main, except with circular arches at the upper level.
 At the lower level, another circular arch of larger proportions opens at the sixth bay.

 The interiors are divided into three separate apartments: two similarly distributed residential units at the first level and a single large apartment at the second.
 The living quarters, kitchen, and servants' quarters of the upper floor are reached via a series of louvered galleries that open to the courtyard.
 The living room boasts original crystal chandeliers and electric features.
 Floors are generally of polished wood and ceilings of ornate pressed sheet-metal.
 The living room windows open to the balcony which has marble floors and iron railings.

-The Batiz Residence remains a magnificent example of the architectural trends of the aristocracy of Ponce.
+The Batiz Residence serves as an example of the historic architectural trends of Ponce aristocracy.